NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 Above diagram shows how **inheritance** is happening through **prototype chaining** in and in addition to it, it also shows that how **function** declared in super class is available in the further sub classes also.

 **Third Problem**: If we would try to update parent property via child object, and if property is primitive then it will create a new property in child object instead of updating parent property, and same thing will be apply for the object if we assign new object.
-When we will try to assign new object then it will create a new variable and that object reference will be assign there.
-But if you are updating any property of object value, then it will update in parent object property.
-It will not set new property in child object instead of updating parent property (As discussed in Second Problem.).
+When we assign new object then in any variable then it will create a new variable in child object and assign reference of that newly created object into that newly create variable.
+But if you are updating any property of object value, then it will update in parent object property(As discussed in Second Problem.).